FriendSoftwareLabs/friendchat/README.md

 ## Developers

-If you intent to work on the source code of the Friend Chat client application, the Friend Chat server or the Presence server, please read the following.
+If you intend to work on the source code of the Friend Chat client application, the Friend Chat server or the Presence server, please read the following.

 #### Friend Chat client